o-brayarn/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+      * Created a new toy and checked the Network Tab on the frontend for errors.
+Found error: `5000 Internal Server Error`
+      * Checked the last request from Rails server logs, found `NameError (uninitialized constant ToysController::Toys)`
+      * Changed `Toys` to `Toy`

 - Update the number of likes for a toy

   - How I debugged:
+      * Console error read: `Unexpected end of JSON input`
+      * Confirmed the fetch request was ok
+      * Checked controller action and rendered the response as JSON

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+      * Checked the Network Tab
+      * Checked Rails server logs, and added the route for `:destroy` to routes to handle DELETE requests